-PRELABS • Before beginning a new experiment, you are required to complete a prelab for that experiment (see Section 5a for more information).
-Some experiments are comprised of multiple parts; in those cases, a pre-lab only needs to be prepared for the parts indicated in the schedule below, unless otherwise announced.
+PRELABS • Before beginning a new experiment, you are required to complete a pre-lab for that experiment (see Section 5a for more information).
+Most experiments include procedures for both miniscale and microscale quantities.
+By default, you should prepare a pre-lab only for the miniscale procedure; however, reduced quantities of reagents will often be used.
+Any changes to the procedure will be announced in advance.
+Also, some experiments are comprised of multiple parts; in those cases, a pre-lab only needs to be prepared for the parts indicated in the schedule below, unless otherwise announced.